Kotlin/KEEP/proposals/opt-in.md

 because compiler usually cannot guarantee that exactly overridden function is called (see `base.bar` call).
 The exception to this rule is the situation when base class has the same marker, in this case it's allowed to have the same marker on overridden declaration without marker on base declaration.
-The reason of this exception is marker contagiousness (see next chapter about it).
-See example for the exception below.
+The reason of this exception is marker contagiousness in lexical scopes (see chapter about it below).

 ```kotlin
 open class Base {